International communication: Historical context

-Communication and empire
+Communication and empires

 Efficient communication networks played crucial roles in establishing ancient imperial authority and international trade.
 The extent of empire could be used as an 'indication of the efficiency of communication'.
 Ancient empires such as Rome, Persia, Axum and China, all utilized writing in collecting information and dispersing, creating enormous postal and dispatch systems.
 As early as in fifteenth century, news had been disseminated trans-nationally in Europe.
-'The wheat traders of Venice, the silver traders of Antwerp, the merchants of Nuremberg and their trading partners shared economic newsletters and created common values and beliefs in the rights of capital.'
+"The wheat traders of Venice, the silver traders of Antwerp, the merchants of Nuremberg and their trading partners shared economic newsletters and created common values and beliefs in the rights of capital".

-The advent of telegraph and time–space compression
+Advent of telegraph and time–space compression

 In 1837, Samuel Morse invented the telegraph.
 The telegraph worked by transmitting electrical signals over a wire laid between stations.
 It was the first mode of communication to eliminate the effect of distance, allowing for a near instantaneous connection.
 Given its speed and reliability in delivering information, telegraph offered opportunities for capital and military expansion.
 It also increased market integration.
 It did so by lowering the cost of trade by increasing the capacity utilization of shipping.
 As showed in Table 1.1, the establishment of cable hardware signifies global power order in late nineteenth and early twentieth century.